 Issues over Your Legacy and Estate Planning

 If you are in a same-sex marriage you may have children and want to make sure they are protected after your divorce.
-Opposite sex couples may have to ask themselves one of the questions same-sex couples consider: “Have I changed my beneficiaries?”, but when’s the last time they had to ask “Am I really divorced?” or “Are my children legally my own?”
-Civil unions and domestic partnerships might not be recognized in states, so they aren’t dissolved.
+Opposite sex couples may have to ask themselves some of the questions same-sex couples consider: “Have I changed my beneficiaries?” for example, but when’s the last time they had to ask “Am I really divorced?” or “Are my children legally my own?”
+Civil unions and domestic partnerships might not be recognized in certain states, so they aren’t officially dissolved.
 Also if your children aren’t biologically yours or legally adopted, it might be more difficult to pass an inheritance to them.
-If you don’t want conflict and unforeseen consequences, you will need to examine the full landscape of your partnership history and your status as a parent.
+If you don’t want to face conflict and unforeseen consequences, you will need to examine the full landscape of your partnership history and your status as a parent.
 Reducing conflict and involving your divorcing partner in mediation means you have more control over your legacy.

 Spousal Support and Retirement

 Spousal support depends on the length of partnership, but again, this may be more fluid for same-sex couples depending on what types of partnership they have opted for.
 Sometimes prior domestic partnership arrangements are recognized (it depends on what state you live in).
 You might also have to look at when Social Security entitlements kick in, and time your divorce accordingly.
 As a general rule, if you’ve been together a long time and have mingled your finances, it’s even more necessary to seek assistance, remain conflict-free and not rush your divorce.